 Many IoT devices run complex web applications that can contain the gamut of website, database, and scripting vulnerabilities.

-IoT devices leverage are built upon a complex software supply chain, and many vulnerabilities are introduced by 3rd parties.
+IoT devices are built upon a complex software supply chain, and many vulnerabilities are introduced by third parties.

 Firmware updates are the most sensitive IoT device operations, and it's easy to introduce exploitable vulnerabilities.